pixelastic/norska/modules/docs/src/postcss.md

 ### Tailwind CSS

 This might be the most important plugin of all.
 [Tailwind][1] is an incredible utility-first framework that allows very quick designing in the browser.

-`norska` comes bundled with it, and extends it with [its own custom config][2].You can also edit the `tailwind.config.js` file to add your own configuration on top of it.
+`norska` comes bundled with it, and extends it with [its own custom config][2].
+You can also edit the `tailwind.config.js` file to add your own configuration on top of it.

 Most of the time, you won't need to edit any CSS files as you'll be able to